 Simply irresistible chocolate whoopie pies filled with a fresh raspberry cream.
 Turn these into heart-shaped whoopie pies for a simple and tasty romantic dessert!

-With Valentine’s Day around the corner, I decided to try to make them a little festive by putting these chocolate whoopie pies in little heart shapes.
-It took me a while, but I finally got the hang of it by the end.
-I wish I took a few shots of my first batch – they were beyond ridiculous!
-The trick is to cut a wider hole in your pastry bag and keep the “V” shape relatively closed in.
-I tried to be clever and use one continuous line to make the “V” shape, but it ended up looking more like a “U” and the batter would never merge to form the heart.
+With Valentine's Day around the corner, I decided to try to make them a little festive by piping these chocolate whoopie pies into heart shapes.
+It took me a while, but I finally got the hang of it.
+I wish I took a few shots of my first batch - they were beyond ridiculous!
+The trick is to cut a wider hole in your pastry bag and keep the "V" shape relatively closed in.
+I tried to be clever and use one continuous line to make the "V" shape, but it ended up looking more like a "U" and the batter would never merge to form the heart.
 The best thing to do is work from the bottom up.
 So make the first line going from the bottom up to the left, then another line from the bottom to the right.
 Leave about an inch of space between the two lines.

-These chocolate whoopie pies are best served fresh because of the raspberry cream.
+These chocolate whoopie pies are best served fresh due to the raspberry cream.
 If you want to do some prep ahead, you can make the whoopie pies the night before and store in an airtight container.

 - 1 teaspoon baking powder